Environment

 [2] Climate change and health (who.int)

-[3] Our goal to reduce net Scope 1 and 2 carbon emissions by 100% by 2030 is underpinned by a 95% absolute reduction target.
-The 2020 baseline year reporting period = 1 January 2020 to 31 December 2020.
-Although the 2020 baseline was calculated prior to the demerger, it includes only the sites which became Haleon sites following the demerger from GSK.
+3 Our goal to reduce net Scope 1 and 2 carbon emissions by 100% by 2030 is underpinned by a 95% absolute reduction target.
+The 2020 baseline reporting period is the calendar year.

-[4] Our Net Zero and Scope 3 carbon emissions targets span all carbon emission categories from source to sale (excluding GHG-protocol categories 6, 7, 10-15).
+5 Our Net Zero and Scope 3 carbon emissions targets span all carbon emission categories from source to sale (excluding GHG-protocol categories 6, 7, 10-15).
 It covers mandatory Scope 3 upstream and downstream emissions.
 It excludes indirect consumers use-phase emissions, such as emissions associated with water used with our products.
-2020 baseline year reporting period = 1 January 2020 to 31 December 2020.